SymfonyCasts/vue/sfcasts/ep2/transition-mode.md

 As we just learned, Vue adds, these `v-` classes to our element when it's being hidden or shown.

-We actually have partial control over how these classes are named.
+We actually have partial control over how these are named.
 In the template, on the transition element, add `name="fade"`.
-What does this do?
+What does that do?
 Very simply: it changes the *prefix* that Vue uses for the classes.

-Thanks to this, down in the styles, instead of `v-`, everything will be `fade-`.
+Thanks to this, down in the styles, instead of `v-`, everything needs to be `fade-`.

-So, we could have used `name=""` *anything*.
+We could have used `name=""` *anything*.
 Fade is a good name because the CSS causes the element to, ya know, fade in and out.

 Move over and try it.
 Yep!
-It works like before, except that now the classes are different.
-The advantage of this is that you could have CSS in your project for several different *types* of transitions, like `fade` or `bounce` and then use choose whichever one you want with `<transition name=""`.
+It works like before, except that the classes are different.
+The advantage of this is that you could have CSS in your project for several different *types* of transitions, like `fade` or `bounce` and then choose whichever one you want with `<transition name=""`.

 ## Transitioning Between 2 Components